 Getting your driver’s license is an exhilarating and terrifying experience.

-For a parent, it’s more terrifying than exhilarating when your teen first gets alone behind the wheel.
+It’s more terrifying for a parent than exhilarating when your teen first gets alone behind the wheel.

 Check out this guide to being the super parent your teenage needs after a car accident.